 The valves in your leg veins work hard to pump blood from your legs back to your heart.

 If one of these valves leaks or fails, blood can pool in the vein instead of returning to the heart.
 This pooling of blood causes the vein to bulge and become enlarged, creating spider veins or larger varicose veins.

 Factors that can increase your risk of developing varicose veins include:

 - Standing for long periods of time

-- Extra weight puts more pressure on your veins
+- Extra weight, as this puts more pressure on the valves in your leg veins

-- The normal process of aging causes wear and tear on the valves in your veins that regulate blood flow
+- Aging, as this causes wear and tear on the valves in your leg veins

-- Due to hormonal changes, women are more likely to develop varicose veins and spider veins than men
+- Hormonal changes and number of pregnancies, which is why women may be more likely to develop varicose veins and spider veins than men

 Lifestyle Changes, Compression Stockings & Medications